Default ads serve when no other ads can serve. Here are some reasons this can happen.

 All your other ads use targeting, and the user doesn't meet the targeting criteria.
 Check to see if you’re doing any country, device, or audience list targeting on non-default ads.
 If you want a rich media creative to serve when your other ads can't, make sure it has no targeting criteria and that the only ad that has a lower priority is the default ad.
 (The higher the number you set in your ad properties, the lower the priority.)

 All non-default ads use frequency capping.
-This feature relies on the use of DoubleClick cookies in order to function, so if a user has disabled cookies within their browser, frequency capped ads will not be eligible to serve.
+If a user has disabled cookies or device IDs, frequency capped ads will not be eligible to serve.

 <noscript>section of the tags will serve and the default ad will appear.